Alexandre de Marenches: Early life

-In his youth, Marenches met many of the Allied leaders of the First World War, such as Marshal Foch and General Pershing.
-Marshal Petain was a witness at his parents' wedding.
-In 1939, as Count de Marenches, he joined the cavalry of the army and entered the field of intelligence by informing his relatives and contacts in the US of German activities in France im 1940.
+In his youth, Marenches met many of the Allied leaders of World War I, including Marshal Foch and General Pershing.
+Marshal Philippe Pétain was a witness at his parents' wedding.
+In 1939, as Count de Marenches, he joined the cavalry of the army and entered the field of intelligence by informing his relatives and contacts in the US of German activities in France in 1940.
 He narrowly escaped arrest by the Gestapo in 1942 by crossing the Pyrenees on foot and making his way to Algiers.
 He joined the French resistance there and played a distinguished role in the Italian Campaign.
 Wounded at the Battle of Monte Cassino, he became aide-de-camp to General Alphonse Juin, the commander of the French forces in Italy (1943 — July 1944).
 There, Marenches helped coordinate the US military, the French expeditionary corps, and the eventual successful Allied advance into Rome.

 After the war, he ventured into industry but remained in the Army Reserve and ultimately reached the rank of colonel.
 In 1962, he resigned in protest to President Charles de Gaulle's policy in Algeria.